JanuszJakubiak/dammr2024/README.md

 ## Adding a new script

-You may add a new python script as ROS2 node by placing it in `<workspace>/src/dammr_python/dammr_python/` folder.
+You may add a new python script as a ROS2 node by placing it in  the `<workspace>/src/dammr_python/dammr_python/` folder.

 After placing the script in the folder, make it executable
 ```